 Most students admitted to the City College Honors Program are new freshmen, but a small number of continuing students may be admitted to the City College Honors Program at the discretion of the program staff.

-To be considered these students must have fewer than 60 credits, a cumulative GPA of 3.4 or higher, and should have at least five general education (core) course requirements left to take.
+Eligible applicants must have fewer than 60 credits, a cumulative GPA of 3.4 or higher, and should have at least five general education (core) course requirements left to take.

 Your GPA, likelihood of success in the program, and commitment to the values of the Honors Program are all taken into consideration.

-Students applying for the program should know that this is not a scholarship program.
+Applicants should know that this is not a scholarship program.
 It is an academic program that offers intensive advising, a supportive academic community and other benefits.

 Please note that students in the Sophie Davis School of Biomedical Education are not eligible for the program.

-Requirements for admission in addition a completed application with 2 letters of recommendation and a copy of your transcript:

-12 to 59 earned

-5 core courses remaining

-Minimum cumulative GPA of 3.4

-All applications will be due on the second Friday in June.
+All applications are due on the second Friday in June.

 The City College Honors Program